 If you are in high school with an interest in UNC and Europe, you can learn more about the Excel@Carolina program.
 If selected for our assured admission fast-track, you will have the opportunity to complete your undergraduate and masters degree in five years using the this unique program’s framework.

 If you are already a UNC student, the dual EURO-TAM track may still be available to you.
-Click on the EURO-TAM page or contact us for more information!
+Check the EURO-TAM page or contact us for more information!

 Who do I contact for…?